-The Musa Alphabet was invented by Peter Cyrus and is intended to be a universal script, one that can be used to write any language.
-It is phonetic, but not at as low a level as the IPA - he calls it allophonic.
+The Musa Alphabet was invented by The Musa Academy and is intended to be a universal script, one that can be used to write any language.
+It is phonetic, but not at as low a level as the IPA - they call it allophonic.
 It was formerly known as Shwa.

 The utility of such a script will be obvious.
 Not only will people be able to pronounce names now written in scripts they don't know, but they will also be able to read aloud names written in scripts they DO know, but whose spelling is different.
 For example, the letter j represents an affricate dj in English, a sibilant zh in French, a semivowel y in German, and a fricative kh in Spanish.
 And it solves the problem of trying to write, for example, French on an English keyboard.
 And wouldn't it be nice for travelers to be able to pronounce the names of towns, streets and sites wherever they are?